zachleat/carouscroll/README.md

 ## Usage

 First you need to add some critical CSS to your page.
-These styles are **crucial** to reduce Layout Shift (CLS), set the aspect ratio of the slides, and avoid loading `loading="lazy"` images on off-screen slides.
+These styles are **crucial** to reduce Layout Shift (CLS), set the aspect ratio of the slides, and to avoid loading `loading="lazy"` images on off-screen slides.

 ```css
 carou-scroll {